Faieee/final_project/README.md

 ![ConfusionSummary](https://user-images.githubusercontent.com/68654746/198142955-c1ef3571-0c0a-4daa-9201-f18cd82f4dec.jpg)

 ### Third Attempt
-### **Explanation of model choice, including limitations and benefits after the second iteration of machine learning**
+### **Explanation of model choice, including limitations and benefits after the second attempt of machine learning**

 - We found that using the Ada Boost Easy Ensemble model produced the highest balanced accuracy the first time (relative to the second time).
 This model is helpful in that it avoids overfitting and that it makes the most of the weak classifiers.
 However, we did not believe that it was going to have much more accuracy the second time (with sex and race removed) because its main disadvantage is that it does not deal well with noise or outliers.

-- **After reviewing all six models under two iterations of variables (one with all major variables and one that eliminated the variables of little correlational significance), the EasyEnsembleClassifer model yields the best results with the highest balanced accuracy rate of 80.50%.**  The higher iteration was the one with all variables, even those of less significance, such as gender and race.
+- **After reviewing all six models under two attempts of variables (one with all major variables and one that eliminated the variables of little correlational significance), the EasyEnsembleClassifer model yields the best results with the highest balanced accuracy rate of 80.50%.**  The higher iteration was the one with all variables, even those of less significance, such as gender and race.

 - It may be essential to consider that the cleaned census education dataset may skew the results.
 Additionally, adults who received education in their native countries outside of the U.S. may have different standards.
 Thus, people from different backgrounds make it difficult to have comparable measures.